 Linking emails and websites in Sweap

 Using the filter function in Sweap

 Last Update and Last Reply of your guests

 Create and manage contacts and guests

-Create and import guest information
+Create, import and export guest information

 Add guests to your list